 1 Introduction

-log-transform or Z-score flow metrics to standardize effect sizes? log-transform abundance data?

 1.1 Motivation and objectives

-Reconciliation ecology posits that some human-impacted ecosystems should be considered irrevocably-altered, “novel” systems (P. B. Moyle 2014), with their own specific management concerns.
+Reconciliation ecology posits that some human-impacted ecosystems should be considered irrevocably-altered, “novel” systems (P. B. Moyle 2014, Yarnell 2015), with their own specific management concerns.
 To implement this philosophy, rather than working to restore novel ecosystems to pre-human conditions, a natural resource manager would actively manage biodiversity in human-altered landscapes as a co-equal goal with extracting and cultivating natural resources to provide for human material needs (e.g., Robertson and Swinton 2005; Arthington, Bernardo, and Ilhéu 2014; Acreman et al. 2014).
-However, in many river ecosystems, though general methods to characterize environmental flows have been in wide use for at least a decade (e.g., N. Leroy Poff and Zimmerman 2010; Shenton et al. 2012; Solans and García De Jalón 2016), the regional-scale conditions that would maintain biodiversity are as yet unquantified or highly uncertain (N. Leroy Poff et al. 2010).
-Higher certainty in quantitative ecological targets could support more robust decision making and trade-off analysis, potentially answering questions like: how close can managers get to the desired ecological conditions, and at what cost, particularly in a changing climate?
+However, in many river ecosystems, though general methods to characterize environmental flows have been in wide use for at least a decade (e.g., N. Leroy Poff and Zimmerman 2010; Shenton et al. 2012; Solans and García De Jalón 2016), the regional-scale conditions that would maintain biodiversity remain highly uncertain (N. Leroy Poff et al. 2010).
+Better quantitative ecological targets (i.e,, desired ecological conditions) could support more robust decision making and trade-off analysis, potentially answering questions like: how close can managers get to the desired ecological conditions, and at what cost, particularly in a changing climate?

-In practice, these questions are often asked and answered locally (Tarlock 1993).
-Reflecting this reality, the authors of this study have posed research questions tailored to conserving two specific salmon species, the threatened coho salmon (Oncorhynchus kisutch) and the less-threatened Chinook salmon (Onchorhynchus tshawytscha), in a specific study area: the Scott River watershed in northern California, USA.
+In practice, such natural resource management is often local (Tarlock 1993).
+Accordingly, the authors of this study have posed research questions tailored to conserving two specific salmon species, the threatened coho salmon (Oncorhynchus kisutch) and the less-threatened Chinook salmon (Onchorhynchus tshawytscha), in a specific study area: the Scott River watershed in northern California, USA.
 In this undammed, rural watershed, water use is primarily managed by managing land use.
 Balancing the competing water needs of fish and farmers is a key challenge for local water managers (Siskiyou County 2021).
 Agricultural water needs are well-known and can be estimated and scheduled (Siskiyou Resource Conservation District 1994; Parry 2013; CDFW 2021), but, in spite of decades of investigation by local, state and federal actors (e.g., SRWC and Siskiyou RCD 2003; NMFS 2014; CDFW et al. 2015; CDFW 2021), the ecological water needs in this balancing act are not as well constrained.

-One method for estimating ecological water needs is the functional flows framework (N. LeRoy Poff et al. 1997; N. Leroy Poff et al. 2010).
-Functional flow metrics (hydrologic metrics) are used to quantify potential ecological services provided by river flow in terms of flowrate amplitude, timing, frequency, and duration in distinct seasons of a water year, where water year is here defined to begin on October 1 of the year preceding the calendar year of the same number (i.e., water year 2020 begins on October 1, 2019).
-Recent work has refined these metrics specific to California hydrology and made the metric-calculating algorithms publicly available (Yarnell et al. 2020; Patterson et al. 2020).
+One method for estimating ecological water needs, developed for the hydrologic setting of California, is the functional flows framework (@Escobar-AriasPasternackHydrogeomorphic2010; @Yarnell2015; @Grantham2020; @Yarnell2020; @Stein2021).
+Functional flow metrics are used to quantify potential ecological services provided by river flow in terms of flowrate magnitude, timing, frequency, and duration in distinct seasons of a water year, where water year is here defined to begin on October 1 of the year preceding the calendar year of the same number (i.e., water year 2020 begins on October 1, 2019).
+Recent work has refined these metrics specific to California hydrology and made the metric-calculating algorithms publicly available (Yarnell et al. 2020; Patterson et al. 2020; @FLASHY_CALCULATOR).

 In this study we examine correlations between several dozen hydrologic metrics and local salmon observations to determine the potential to empirically quantify a hydrologic regime that meets the ecological needs of specific species (coho and Chinook salmon) in a specific ecological region (the Scott River watershed).
-Using lasso regression, hydrologic metrics (predictors) were selected that best explain variation in salmon outcomes.
-The result of the predictor selection was a Hydrologic Benefit function for each species, conceptually translating the various ecological services provided by hydrology across different seasons into a single value (in units of ecological observations) per water year.
+Using two different regression methods (Lasso and MARSS), hydrologic metrics (predictors) were selected that best explain variation in salmon outcomes.
+The result of the predictor selection was a Hydrologic Benefit function for each species, conceptually translating the various ecological services provided by hydrology in different seasons into a single value (in units of $log10(ecological observations)$ per water year.
 This work sets the stage for a quantitative comparison of competing natural resource management alternatives.